kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 ```

-### Transferring Kin to another account using Whitelist service
+### Transferring Kin to Another Account Using Whitelist Service

 The flow is very similar to the above code but here there is a middle stage in which you get the WhitelistableTransaction details from the 'Transaction' object just after you build the transaction and you send it to the whitelist service.
 Then you just use the method 'sendWhitelistTransaction( string whitelist )' and the parameter for that method is what you got from that service.